 1. That the attorney is seeking to withdraw his or her appearance.

 2. The date and time the motion will be heard.
 Since the motion must be served by order to show cause, the papers will have been submitted to the court for a hearing date.
+It must be stated whether the hearing will be in person or remote.
+Counsel seeking to withdraw shall provide the party with the information necessary to access the remote hearing.
+If this hearing venue (remote or in person) is determined after the motion is scheduled, the attorney seeking to withdraw shall provide an amended notice to the party to provide this information.

 3. A statement that the party may appear in court on the date and time established to be heard regarding the motion.